CasperGamingOne/CGO-DWM/README.md

 ### CGO_Custom_DWM

 > [!IMPORTANT]
 > For now this can be seen as a mirror, till the README will fully change and a docs will be published.
+AI use exists cuz it's too much work for a hobbyist

+> [!NOTE]
+> For future contributors, this is what i plan to implement if you would like to help.
+First ofc fork the project then open up a pull request.
+> DOCUMENT EVERYTHING YOU DO IN THE PULL REQUEST.
+Also don't touch upstream please, that is the vanilla dwm

+- [ ] trying to modularize dwm, just being in a single .c file is something alright
+- [ ] implementing dwm-ipc or stealing an already made one XD, kidding
+- [ ] standardize code formatting & Linting
+- [ ] setup more automated CIs

 dwm - dynamic window manager
 ============================